What is magic? It is a process whereby we coax the universe to act on our behalf. ― Guru Tua

 Why is Magic Demonized?

-The lineage of this mystical process is something that presents a direct competitor to the mythology of the Abrahamic paradigm.
-So, they demonize the term and all the sources for it outside of their system.
+The historical lineage of the magical process is a problem for organized religion.
+It is a direct competitor to the mythology of the Abrahamic paradigm.
+So, what is magic in the Abrahamic traditions?
+It is a supernatural process that undergoes rebranding so they can use it.
+They demonize the term and all the sources for it outside of their system.
 This way, they can still use the process but demonize the source.
-So, what is magic in the Abrahamic traditions?
-Magic is a process that undergoes rebranding so they can use it.

-Eastern religions traditions come from two main lines, India and Asia.
+Eastern religious traditions come from two main lines, India and Asia.
 The Indian line includes Hinduism, Buddhism, Jainism, and Sikhism.
-The Asian line includes Taoism, Shinto, Confucianism and Eastern Asian Buddhism.
+The Asian line includes Taoism, Shinto, Confucianism, and Eastern Asian Buddhism.
 Each of these has its own particular variation.

 Paganism is the belief and practice of all things that are not Christian.
 These systems are nature-based.
-This is where all forms of magic originate, including those used in the Abrahamic religions.
+This is where all concepts about this supernatural force originate.
+It pre-dates those who rebrand it for use n the Abrahamic religions.

 So, more and more people are finding their way back.
 That’s because religion and authentic faith don’t always go hand-in-hand.
 Not all religions provide a pathway to authentic faith.
 Many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you develop your authentic faith.

-The Western-dominated cultural narrative labels people who use these practices, Witches, Seers, Soothsayers, Shaman, Atheists and Heretics.
+The modern culture still demonizes those who use these processes outside of their religions.
+They label them, Witches, Seers, Soothsayers, Shaman, Atheists, and Heretics.
 In the past, these labels condemned people to a range of punishments from ostracizing to public torture and execution.
 There are still some backward cultures that still allow these barbaric practices.
 But in large people are wearing these labels with pride.

-The confusion over the operation of magic is intentional.
+The confusion over the operation of these magical processes is intentional.
 It enables the Abrahamic religions to demonize their use while concealing the process in its mythology.

 Some people hold that magical processes work in the same way as gravity.
 Gravity works whether you believe in it or not.
-Everyone has their opinion and gravity and magic.
-It all depends on the level and source of your cultural programming.
-What you believe matters.
+Magic is a process with many uses and many names.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.